arpanghosal/Obsidian-Notes/Notes/Computing/Projects/Self-Learning + Projects.md

 In summary, a convenience constructor is a way to simplify the creation of objects in object-oriented programming by providing default values for some parameters and thereby reducing the complexity and verbosity of object instantiation.
 It's a part of good class design that enhances the usability and readability of the code.

+## Structure of C++:
+In C++, the overall structure includes the main function, where execution starts, and can contain classes, functions, and variables. <mark style="background: #FFB86CA6;">Header files </mark>(.h) declare the interface to code in source files (.cpp), allowing reuse and organization. <mark style="background: #FFB8EBA6;">Libraries</mark> are collections of pre-compiled code that can be linked to your program, providing reusable functionality. <mark style="background: #ABF7F7A6;">Templates</mark> enable generic programming, allowing functions and classes to operate with any data type without being rewritten for each type.
+Templates increase flexibility and code reuse by abstracting away the specific data type.
+Libraries in C++ can exist both on your computer as part of the development environment (like the Standard Library) and can also be downloaded from third-party sources.
+<mark style="background: #FFF3A3A6;">Namespaces</mark> in C++ are designed to organize code into logical groups and to prevent name collisions that can occur especially when your code base includes multiple libraries.
+A namespace allows you to group variables, functions, and classes under a name.
+This way, the same name can be used in different namespaces without causing a conflict.
+Using namespaces helps manage the scope of functions and variables in large projects, making code easier to read and maintain.

+<span style="color:#fdf877">When you compile a C++ program using `g++`, the computer goes through several steps</span>:

+1. **Preprocessing**: Expands macros and includes header files into the source code.
+2. **Compilation**: Converts preprocessed source code into assembly language specific to the computer's architecture.
+3. **Assembly**: Translates assembly language into machine language, generating object files.
+4. **Linking**: Combines object files and libraries into a single executable.
+Libraries provide additional functionality not built into the program.

+The `g++` command interfaces with these processes, handling them seamlessly to produce the final executable from your source code.

+<mark style="background: #FFF3A3A6;">Namespaces</mark> primarily organize code and prevent name collisions; they don't directly impact the compilation process steps. <mark style="background: #ABF7F7A6;">Templates</mark> offer a more flexible and generalized approach to function overloading by allowing functions and classes to work with any data type, reducing the need for multiple overloaded versions of the same function for different types.
+While they can alleviate some needs for overloading, they serve broader purposes in generic programming, enabling type-independent code.

 ----